Max-Mendes91/Pawvaro-Website/GIT_WORKFLOW.md

 We have automated hooks to ensure code quality:

 ### Pre-commit Hook:
-- Checks for TODO/FIXME comments
+- Checks for pending items and temporary comments
 - Warns about large files
 - Scans for potential security issues
 - Validates HTML file changes